crossplane/docs/content/v1.15/guides/troubleshoot-crossplane.md

 ```

 Per Kubernetes convention, Crossplane keeps errors close to the place they
 happen.
-This means that if your claim is not becoming ready due to an issue with
+This means that if your claim isn't becoming ready due to an issue with
 your `Composition` or with a composed resource you'll need to "follow the
 references" to find out why.
-Your claim will only tell you that the XR is not
+Your claim will only tell you that the XR isn't
 yet ready.

 To follow the references: